 4. Prior to commencing your volunteer role

-Volunteers may be invited to complete a three hour casual volunteering session, prior to booking a volunteer induction.
+Volunteers are invited to complete a three hour casual volunteering session, with the option to finalise the induction process at the end of this session.
 Volunteers will be able to nominate a day/time through an online booking link provided by the volunteer coordinator.

 The organisation is committed to providing suitable training in support of your role as a volunteer.
 For this reason, it’s our policy that all volunteers undertake an induction before starting their volunteer role.

 The volunteer coordinator will confirm the details of your induction date.
-Once inducted, it is up to you to participate in any training scheduled.
+Once inducted, you are welcome to come and volunteer at your convenience, during our regular opening hours.
 Training is offered to all volunteers on a regular basis for all volunteer roles.